lovell/sharp/docs/api-channel.md

 Ensure the output image has an alpha transparency channel.
-If missing, the added alpha channel will have the specified transparency level, defaulting to fully-opaque (1).
+If missing, the added alpha channel will have the specified transparency level, defaulting to fully-transparent (1).
 This is a no-op if the image already has an alpha channel.